TheArjunAgarwal/sem3-notes/agth.typ

 &=  sum_(s_i in S_i) p_i (s_i) sum_(s_(-i) in S_(-i)) p_(-i)(s_(-i)) mu_i (s_i, s_(-i))\
 &=  sum_(s_i in S_i) p_i (s_i) mu_i (s_i, p_(-i) ) \
 $
-This makes the utility of a player a convex combination of thier pure stratergy payoffs.
+This makes the utility of a player a convex combination of their pure strategy payoffs.

 #definition(title : "Convex Combination")[
   A convex combination of $a_1, a_2, dots, a_n$ is $sum_(i=1)^n lambda_i a_i$ where $lambda_i in [0,1]$ and $sum_(i=1)^n lambda_i  = 1$.